-How to make Naranga achar with sesame oil
+How to make Naranga Achar

-1. First rinse 6 to 7 large lemons (300 grams) very well in water.
-Then wipe them dry with a kitchen napkin or let them dry naturally placing them on a kitchen towel.
-There should be no trace of moisture or water on the lemons before you proceed to the next step.
-Do use fresh lemons.
+1. First rinse 6 to 7 (300 grams) large lemons very in water.
+Then, wipe them dry with a kitchen napkin or let them dry naturally placing them on a kitchen towel.

 2. Heat 1 tablespoon sesame oil (gingelly oil) in a kadai or pan.

-4. Stir them very well.
+4. Stir them well.

 6. The lemons should not crack.
 In case, if they start cracking then immediately remove from the pan.